 One of the best ways to explore White Rock and the Semiahmoo Peninsula is by bike!
 Believe it or not, it IS possible to go for a great bike ride in White Rock and avoid climbing any major hills!
 Start your ride at East Beach, ride along the shorelines of White Rock and stop for lunch in Crescent Beach, before looping back.

 East Beach is your ultimate starting point and you’re going to want to kick things off with a pre-adventure fuel up.
 Breakfast is the ultimate cycling fuel, and Watt’s East Beach Café (15611 Marine Drive) and Poultry In Motion (15491 Marine Drive) are your go-to breakfast spots.
-Light or hearty, these local favourites have it all from muffins and bagels to omelettes and French toast.
+These local favourites have light or hearty all from muffins and bagels to omelettes and French toast.
 Now that full, it’s time to hop on that bike and put that energy to good use.

 Follow Marine Drive west about 3 kilometres, past White Rock’s iconic pier and expansive beaches.
 Bikes aren’t allowed on the promenade or the pier, but it’s worth the stop to take a stroll out to the end of the pier.
 Hang a right on Bishop Road and then turn left on Blackburn Avenue (becomes 15 Avenue) and ride through the neighbourhood, gradually dropping down to 13th Street and into the wooded trails of Kwomais Park.
 Be sure to stop at the viewing platform for a stunning view across Semiahmoo Bay to Tsawwassen and beyond to Vancouver Island.